LucasPouw/amuse-KL/README.md

 This will create a plot of every 10th snapshot, quickening the process, and make a movie from those plots.
 Include ``--codec avc1`` when calling `moviemaker.py` for a much lighter video, but note the requirement mentioned above.

 Congratulations, you've ran a simulation and created a video of it!
-You can now also recreate our plots using e.g. `data_processing.py`, though this won't be very interesting, so save yourself some time and only do this for good runs.
+You can now also recreate our plots using e.g. `data_processing.py`, though this won't be very interesting for such a short simulation, so save yourself some time and only do this for longer runs.

 For any questions, please feel free to contact us.